grafana/agent/docs/sources/flow/reference/cli/run.md

 the "seed node") can either omit the flag that specifies peers to join or can try to connect to itself.

+### Clustering states

+Clustered agents are in one of three states:

+* **Viewer**: The agent has a read-only view of the cluster and is not participating in workload distribution.

+* **Participant**: The agent is participating in workload distribution for components which have clustering enabled.

+* **Terminating**: The agent is shutting down, and will no longer assign new work to itself.

+Agents initially join the cluster in the viewer state, and then transition to the participant state after the processs startup completes.
+Agents then transition to the terminating state when shutting down.

 ## Configuration conversion (beta)

 When you use the `--config.format` command-line argument with a value